 Before you even begin looking at the house rental market, figure out your budget for housing.
 Ideally, this takes into account both what you need and what you can afford every month.
 Start with what you are able to afford by adding up all the housing costs.

-In an apartment you typically pay electricity, gas, Internet, cable and a flat fee to the rental company for the rest.
-For a house the renters will typically pay all that plus water, trash and sometimes sewage and HOA.
+In an apartment, you typically pay electricity, gas, Internet, cable, and a flat fee to the rental company for the rest.
+For a house, the renters will typically pay all that plus water, trash, and sometimes sewage and HOA.

-Also keep in mind you are paying heat and electricity for a bigger space, so expect those bills to increase.
-In order to figure out how much you can afford you need to get good estimates for these bills in your area.
+Also, keep in mind you are paying heat and electricity for a bigger space, so expect those bills to increase.
+In order to figure out how much you can afford, you need to get good estimates for these bills in your area.

 Evaluate Your Criminal History and Credit

 The property management company or the private owner will have applicants for a credit check and a background check for every adult that is moving in.
-The credit check will show your score, any late payments that were reported and any accounts that have gone to collections.
+The credit check will show your score, any late payments that were reported, and any accounts that have gone to collections.
 The background check will show any violent convictions or evictions.

 Important note: if you do get rejected after paying the application fee, ask why and ask for your credit report and background check results.
 The landlord or owner is legally obligated to provide you with the reports (you did just pay for them).
-Take a look at the negative information so you know why you were rejected.
-Now you'll know what every landlord will see when they run your reports so you can be upfront about the information in the future.
+Take a look at the negative information, so you know why you were rejected.
+Now you'll know what every landlord will see when they run your reports, so you can be upfront about the information in the future.

-Renting A House with Bad Credit
+Renting a House With Bad Credit

 In many cases the listing from a property management company will specifically state the minimum score they will consider (usually 600 or 650).
 This does not mean that if you are above this you are automatically approved.
-If you are below this there are cases when the landlord will accept your application with the stipulation that you pay a higher deposit up front.
-But if the market is hot they probably have enough applicants already that are over their cutoff so it's not worth asking.
+If you are below this there are cases when the landlord will accept your application with the stipulation that you pay a higher deposit upfront.
+But if the market is hot, they probably have enough applicants already that are over their cutoff, so it's not worth asking.

 - Offer to pay a higher deposit

-- Offer to pay the last month up front
+- Offer to pay the last month upfront

 - Show a solid rental history and provide previous landlords as a reference

-Renting with bad credit is not impossible but it does make it more difficult.
-Some homes managed by property management locations will be out of the question and you will have to be willing to go the extra mile to either prove your credit worthiness or lower the landlord's risk by letting go of cash up front.
+Renting with bad credit is not impossible, but it does make it more difficult.
+Some homes managed by property management locations will be out of the question, and you will have to be willing to go the extra mile to either prove your creditworthiness or lower the landlord's risk by letting go of cash upfront.

 Know Your Housing Needs vs Your Housing Wants

 Before you run out and go to every open house in town, take a bit to think clearly about what you want in a house.
 Talk to the person or people you are moving with.
-Some important questions to have the answers to before you look at listings:

-- Location?
-It's good to keep this broad at first but do set limits.
+- Location: It's good to keep this broad at first but do set limits.

-- Lease Length?
-Most places rent for 12 months but some will only take tenants that will sign a 2 year lease.
+- Lease Length: Most places rent for 12 months, but some will only take tenants that will sign a 2-year lease.

-- Move in date?
-If you can be flexible about this you will find more options.
+- Move-in Date: If you can be flexible about this, you will find more options.

-- Number of bedrooms?
-Take into account kids or housemates and if you want an extra room for an office or guest room.
+- Number of bedrooms: Take into account kids or housemates and if you want an extra room for an office or guest room.

 Many rental search engines have filters you can apply with your answers to these to ensure you're not wasting your time looking at a place that isn't the right fit for you.